Jiao Ting: Campaigns and death

-Jiao Ting is appointed as one of the leaders of the Liangshan infantry after the 108 Stars of Destiny came together in what is called the Grand Assembly.
-He participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.
+Jiao Ting is appointed as a commander of the Liangshan infantry after the 108 Heroes are fully assembled.
+He participates in the campaigns against the Liao invaders and rebel forces in Song territory after the outlaws receive amnesty from Emperor Huizong.

-Jiao Ting is killed in the battle of Runzhou (潤州; present-day Runzhou District, Zhenjiang, Jiangsu) in the campaign against Fang La.
+During the final campaign against Fang La's rebel forces, Jiao Ting is killed at the battle of Runzhou (潤州; present-day Runzhou District, Zhenjiang, Jiangsu).